Internal Medicine Residency – Central

 - Submit academic project for presentation at Geisinger Educational Scholarship Symposium

-- Consider submission of academic project for publication and/or national conference presentation
+- Consider submitting academic project for publication or national conference presentation

 - Adult learning theory